ExtendJ/ExtendJ-Explorer/README.md

 ```
 ant jar
 ```
-This will create a .jar file named ``` compiler ``` which contains the compiler for the CalcASM language.
+This will create a .jar file named compiler that will contain the compiler for the CalcASM language.
 Now you can just choose the compiler with DrAST and a argument file, for example nesting2.calc under ``` CalcASM/testfiles/asm/nesting2.calc ```.
 This will now display the CalcASM AST.